 In 1763, aged 27, Watt came into contact with a working steam engine, the Newcomen engine.
-Professor John Anderson, who used the engine as a demonstration in his physics classes, needed it repaired.
-Watt did the repair, but was astonished at how little work the engine was able to do.
+Professor John Anderson, who demonstrated the engine in his physics classes, needed it repaired.
+Watt did the repair, but was astonished at how little work the engine was capable of.

 After two years of experimenting and thinking, Watt had his Eureka moment.

 With his scientific understanding of the behavior of water and the principle of latent heat, he realized that the problem with the Newcomen steam engine was as follows: heat was used by the engine to generate steam, but when the steam had done its work the cylinder was cooled down with water.
 Heating and cooling the same cylinder for every piston stroke was very costly in terms of the energy needed to do it.

 In Watt’s own words, slightly modernized: